Ladd's Procedure (Malrotation)

 [Resident name]

-Patient is a [age]-old [male / female] presenting with [bilious emesis / abdominal distension / acute abdomen] and [upper GI series / CT] demonstrating [malrotation with midgut volvulus / malrotation without volvulus].
+Patient is a [age]-old [male / female] presenting with [bilious emesis / abdominal distension / acute abdomen] and [upper GI series / ultrasound / CT] demonstrating [malrotation with midgut volvulus / malrotation without volvulus].
+[Whirlpool sign on Doppler ultrasound.]
 [Bowel ischemia suspected given bloody stools / bilious emesis duration X hours.]
-Emergent surgical correction indicated.
+Emergent [/ elective] surgical correction indicated.
 Risks including ischemic bowel loss, short gut syndrome, anastomotic leak, and prolonged ileus discussed with parents.
 Consent obtained.

-[Clockwise / counterclockwise] midgut volvulus [X] turns.
-[Ischemic bowel ([viable after detorsion / frankly necrotic, requiring resection]).]
+Clockwise midgut volvulus [X] turns.
+[Ischemic bowel, [viable after detorsion / frankly necrotic, requiring resection].]
 Ladd's bands crossing duodenum from cecum to right upper quadrant.
-Duodenojejunal junction [to right of midline / confirmed malrotated].
-After Ladd's procedure, duodenum positioned on right side, cecum in left lower quadrant.
+Duodenojejunal junction to right of midline, confirming malrotation.
+After Ladd's procedure: duodenum positioned on right side, cecum in left lower quadrant.
 [Bowel pink and peristaltic at end of case.]

 The patient was taken urgently to the operating room and positioned supine.
-A transverse [/ right upper quadrant] incision was made and the abdomen entered.
+A supraumbilical transverse incision was made and the abdomen entered.

 The midgut was delivered from the abdomen.
 [A clockwise volvulus of [X] turns was present and reduced by counterclockwise detorsion.]
-The bowel was assessed for viability ([pink and viable throughout / ischemic segments noted and assessed]).
+The bowel was assessed for viability (color, peristalsis, Doppler) after detorsion.

 Ladd's bands (peritoneal attachments from the cecum and right colon crossing the duodenum) were divided with sharp dissection, completely freeing the duodenum.
-The mesenteric base was widened by dividing adhesive bands at the base of the mesentery, broadening the mesenteric root.
+The mesenteric base was widened by separating the superior mesenteric artery from the superior mesenteric vein and dividing peritoneal attachments at the mesenteric root, broadening the mesenteric base.
 The duodenum and proximal small bowel were straightened and positioned along the right side of the abdomen.
 The cecum and right colon were positioned in the left side.
-The bowel was returned to the abdomen with this non-rotation position.
+The bowel was returned to the abdomen in this non-rotation position.

 An incidental appendectomy was performed by ligating and dividing the appendiceal base and mesoappendix with [electrocautery / 3-0 Vicryl / Endo GIA stapler].